The Happenings on Shaw Hill

 “Most of it.”

-“I had another bad dream last night and Megan…she intervened.”
+“I had another bad dream last night, but Megan intervened.”

 “She stopped me before I did something bad.”